mwdle/VPA/README.md

 Temporary:
 docker build -t mwdle/vpa:latest .
-docker compose -p vpa up -d
+docker compose -p vpa up -d (Change bind mounts - if using limit on file number, bind mount folders cannot contain any files not created by VPA.) bind mounts trusted proxy range
-bind mounts
-trusted proxy range

 # THE REST OF THIS README IS COPEID FROM https://github.com/mwdle/IDC AND IS NOT UP TO DATE